slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Seek respect, not attention.
 It lasts longer.'*

 <!--
+28. Always remain diligent
+Have no careless Days.
+Fate loves to play tricks, and will heap up chances to catch us unawares.
+Our intelligence, prudence, and courage, even our beauty, must always be ready for trial.
+For their day of careless trust will be that of their discredit.
+Care always fails just when it was most wanted.

 bravery is learned -> micro-bravery, start small

 2. Understand the Effect of Your Childhood Conditioning